JustenRickert/justenrickert-old-user-page/_posts/2017-05-20-an-excerpt.md

 cuts his hand on the newly found sharp edge of the rock, it becomes clear to him that the apparent law established by the rock was only meant to make the man repudiate his actions.
-In this state, the existence of the sharp utensil purportedly only confirms the possibility of hurting the man who endeavored to dispute the original meaning of the rock's existence; just as the man endeavored previously, he will continue; as such the argument will go on according with the man's own dissatisfaction with the universe.
+In this state, the existence of the sharp utensil purportedly only hurts the man who endeavors to dispute the original meaning of the rock's existence; though just as the man endeavored previously, he will continue.
+As such the argument will go on according with the man's own dissatisfaction with the universe.

 I believe
 this